$1,500 First Prize

 - All poems will be considered for publication.

 - Previously published poems, including those that have appeared on websites, blogs, and personal home pages, are not eligible.

-- The judge will remove from consideration any entries they recognize as having been written by writers with whom they have worked or studied.
+- Judge will remove from consideration any entries he recognizes as having been written by writers with whom he has worked.

 3139 A, South Grand Blvd.
 Suite 203

 Entries must be postmarked by May 31, 2019.

 “The pleasures of this poem are many: apt metaphors, masterful enjambments and turns within and between lines (‘Next year we’re drilling/ in the Arctic.
 I’m still shaking/ Fall’s stink bugs out of my sleeves…’), surprising yet deft transitions, and a speaker who feels familiar, and at ease, in a way I’m tempted to call Midwestern.
 The poem is accessible but not ‘easy’; it’s descriptive but does not use figurative language and imagery as mere ornamentation.”

 Second Place: “Self-Portrait on the Beloved’s Body” by Michael Dhyne